-A recent study found that rats that consumed high-fructose syrups gained significantly more weight than rats that consumed table sugar, even when their calorie intake was the same.
+An older study found that rats that consumed high-fructose syrups gained significantly more weight than rats that consumed table sugar, even when their calorie intake was the same.
+A

 There are no major health benefits attributed to agave nectar, so honey gets all the brownie points.

 Honey should not be given to infants under one year of age due to the risk of botulism spores.

 Honey is the clear winner.
 But both honey and agave nectar are caloric sweeteners and offer little added nutritional value.
 Honey is better than agave nectar because it is: